 In original, smart buddy comedy movie The Climb co-writer/directors Kyle Marvin and Michael Angelo Covino play two losers also called Kyle and Mike.

-Uphill Struggleby Alexa Dalby
+Life is an Uphill Struggleby Alexa Dalby

 CAUTION: Here be spoilers